natefaubion/purescript-run/README.md

 type LovelyEvening = Free LovelyEveningF
 ```

-But now everytime we want to use one DSL or another, we have to explicitly
+But now every time we want to use one DSL or another, we have to explicitly
 lift them into `LovelyEvening` using a natural transformation (`~>`).

 ```purescript